qualipool/swissrets/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Use it for TODOs, like a Post-it or a reminder.
+about: For TODOs and reminders, like a Post-it.
 Only for non technical stuff.

 ---